 YES.
 The related instruction must result in an industry-recognized degree, certificate, or credential at the end of the training.
 This is an eligibility requirement of the grant.
 The credential is the result at the end of the dual-training program, which may or may not be at the end of the grant cycle.

-NO. DTG funds cannot be used toward professional development, continuing education credits, or individual courses not part of a program.
-DTG funds can only be used toward programs by which an authoritative institution grants industry-recognized degrees, certificates, or credentials by means of organized related instruction.
+NO. Dual Training Grant funds cannot be used toward professional development, continuing education credits, certificate of completion, or individual courses.
+Dual Training Grant funds can only be used toward programs by which an authoritative institution grants industry-recognized degrees, certificates, or credentials by means of organized related instruction.

-NO. Grantee must pay an employer match of at least 25% of the cost of related instruction directly to the related instruction training provider.
-Cost of related instruction includes (1) tuition/fees and (2) required book/materials.
+NO. A grantee must pay the employer match of at least 25% of the cost of related instruction directly to the related instruction training provider.
+Cost of related instruction includes tuition/fees and required book/materials.

 YES.
 Grantee may use a tuition reimbursement program, but only if those funds are paid directly to the related instruction training provider.
-The student/employee cannot pay for the 25% of the cost of training and then you reimburse them for that money.
+The dual trainee cannot pay for the 25% of the cost of training and then you reimburse them for that money.
 Funds must be paid directly to the related instruction training provider.
-If grantee pays the 25% employer match, grantee will need to show a breakdown of costs when requesting reimbursement from the grant.
+If the grantee pays the 25% employer match, the grantee will need to show a breakdown of costs when requesting reimbursement from the grant.